 Go into the flight expecting that airplane travel with baby means you will spend the majority of the time entertaining your baby and any sleep you get will be a bonus!

 Some people suggest not sticking with a routine and just going with the flow when traveling with a baby on a plane.
 This will definitely work for some babies but not all.
-If your baby is a nightmare if they are overtired, then you may still want to try to get your baby to nap on the plane.
+If (like ours) your baby is a nightmare if they are overtired, then you may still want to try to get your baby to nap on the plane.

 On the other hand, try not to get stressed about whether your baby will sleep or not.
 I have done that and it didn’t make anything better.
-In fact our baby was up for 12 hours once without a nap when she was 10 months old (she refused to sleep on the flight) and though it was a lot of work to keep her entertained on the flight, she was happy enough.
+In fact our baby was up for 12 hours once without a nap when she was 10 months old (she refused to sleep on the flight)!
+Although it was a lot of work to keep her entertained on the flight, she was happy enough.
 We got to our destination and she fell asleep in the carrier instantly.

-2. Get Baby to Sleep on Airplane
+2. Tips to Get Babies to Sleep on Airplane

 As parents we worry about our baby’s sleep schedule, even if we are flying.
 This is especially true if you’ve just gotten your baby to start sleeping through the night.